MicrosoftDocs/learn/learn-pr/student-evangelism/web-development-101-functions/includes/6-anonymous-functions.md

 As we saw, you can call a function on demand by using its name and passing in any appropriate parameters.
 But there are cases when we want the ability to allow another process to execute functions we have created.

 Imagine creating a webpage with different timers.
-When a timer completes we want to execute code to display a message.
+When a timer completes, we want to execute code to display a message.
 The problem we face is we know the timer will expire, but because the length of the timer might change we don't know exactly *when* it will expire, so we don't know exactly *when* we want our code to execute.
 To support this type of a scenario we can use **callbacks**.

 ## Introducing callbacks

 At its core, a callback is a way of passing a function into another function as a parameter.
 This parameter will behave in the same way as any other parameter, like a string or a number, only it can be called because it's a function.

 Let's imagine a friend of yours is going to the store.
-You ask your friend if they will pickup a couple of items for you while they're there.
+You ask your friend if they will pick up a couple of items for you while they're there.

-In programming, this would be a callback.
+In programming, this situation would be represented by a callback.
 You have given your friend a set of instructions (your shopping list) to perform when they get to the store.
 You may have picked up on another key component about the timing of execution.
 You know your friend will complete the task, but you don't necessarily know *when*.

 Callbacks are frequently used in different frameworks and libraries to indicate the code you want executed when something happens or completes.
-You will use this with to indicate what should happen when a user clicks on a button, when a long running operation completes, or when a timer expires.
+You will use a callback to indicate what should happen when a user selects a button, when a long running operation completes, or when a timer expires for example.

 ## Using a callback